Mycin: Method

-MYCIN operated using a fairly simple inference engine and a knowledge base of ~600 rules.
+MYCIN operated using a fairly simple inference engine and a knowledge base of ~600 rules by obtaining individual inferential facts identified by experts and encoding such facts as individual production rules.
+No other AI program at the time contained as much domain-specific knowledge clearly separated from its inference procedures as MYCIN.
 It would query the physician running the program via a long series of simple yes/no or textual questions.
 At the end, it provided a list of possible culprit bacteria ranked from high to low based on the probability of each diagnosis, its confidence in each diagnosis' probability, the reasoning behind each diagnosis (that is, MYCIN would also list the questions and rules which led it to rank a diagnosis a particular way), and its recommended course of drug treatment.
+MYCIN could additionally respond to queries by physicians related to why it asked the user a certain question, how it arrived at a conclusion, and why it did not consider certain factors.

-MYCIN sparked debate about the use of its ad hoc, but principled, uncertainty framework known as "certainty factors".
 The developers performed studies showing that MYCIN's performance was minimally affected by perturbations in the uncertainty metrics associated with individual rules, suggesting that the power in the system was related more to its knowledge representation and reasoning scheme than to the details of its numerical uncertainty model.
 Some observers felt that it should have been possible to use classical Bayesian statistics.
 MYCIN's developers argued that this would require either unrealistic assumptions of probabilistic independence, or require the experts to provide estimates for an unfeasibly large number of conditional probabilities.

 Subsequent studies later showed that the certainty factor model could indeed be interpreted in a probabilistic sense, and highlighted problems with the implied assumptions of such a model.
 However the modular structure of the system would prove very successful, leading to the development of graphical models such as Bayesian networks.